-Amateurism and College Athlete Compensation in Connecticut and Beyond; a CBA program moderated by Attorney Jordan Sala
+Amateurism and College Athlete Compensation in Connecticut and Beyond

 In response to a growing movement calling for more equitable opportunity to be compensated for the use of collegiate athletes’ name, image or likeness (NIL) or at least for athletes to receive a share of the college or university’s/NCAA’s revenues in connection with the use of athletes’ NIL, California passed sweeping legislation last year providing for athletes to be able to receive compensation for use of their NIL.
 The NCAA has also haltingly reversed its decades long policy of forbidding athlete compensation.
 This sea change in the bargaining power and marketability of college athletes has led other states, including Connecticut, to explore legislation that would similarly allow talented athletes to receive fair compensation for their NIL.